Welcome to the event and introduction of keynote speaker

-A select group of utilities and key entities from across Africa will participate on this roundtable discussion.
+A select group of utilities and key stakeholders from across Africa will participate on this roundtable discussion.

 This panel discussion is dedicated to really understanding the implications of what public-private partnerships entail in the transport sector, and finding the key elements needed to develop successful PPPs in the transport sector.